Josiah Crudup House

 Josiah Crudup House is a historic home located near Kittrell, Vance County, North Carolina.
-It was built between 1833 and 1837, purchased by Josiah Crudup around 1835, and was originally a version of the tripartite Federal style composition and consisted of a two-story, three bay, central section with one-story flanking wings.
+It was built between 1833 and 1837, purchased by Josiah Crudup around 1835, and was originally a version of the tripartite Federal style composition and consisted of a two-story, three-bay, central section with one-story flanking wings.
 It was later enlarged and modified to its present form as a two-story central portion, topped by a steep pediment, and flanking two-story sections each with rather steep hip roofs.
+The house contained the first residential elevator in North Carolina.

 It was listed on the National Register of Historic Places in 1979.